 With the boat zipping forward, the engines thrumming underneath us, it quickly became apparent that we and the rain were to become best buds – whether we wanted to or not.
 The thin, “waterproof” layer was soaked in short order; the water rapidly seeped in.

 Even though this was the end of June, summers in the Pacific Northwest – particularly near the coast – are quite mild.
 Without the sun overhead, it’s easy to get chilled.
 Our rain is likewise not the warm bathwater from the sky that you find in Florida or Hawaii.
-Needless to say, we were rather cold and miserable.
+Needless to say, we were rather cold and and somewhat miserable.

 Our pilot was cognizant of this, and he went easy on us as far as the splashing went.
 We took a few in good spirits – mostly because we were all already wet – but it lost its appeal very quickly.
-He adjusted his technique to maximize spin thrill while minimizing the splash zone, which was greatly appreciated.
+He adjusted his technique to maximize spin thrill while minimizing the splash zone, which we all greatly appreciated.

 As the morning continued, the rain thankfully let up, and we were able to enjoy the ride a bit more.
 However, the sun had still not yet appeared, so we had only the wind to keep us company in our soaked garments.